gauthamkolluru/gauthamsk.me/content/Technology/winlinwin.md

 ## Purpose

+This article is an attempt to compare the features (that mattered the most to me as Consumer / Developer) between the most preferred __Operating Systems__ for desktop/laptop computers and present my opinion on them.

-This article is an attempt to constructively critise the different operating systems that I have used by far & going to primarily reflect _my opinions and experiences_ with them.
-I also expect that the _naive/ameture/beginner_ programmers among you who are planning to buy a new computer or to switch to a new OS and feels like they have a similar taste like me, should be benefitted.
+I'm sure that this could benefit all those _naive/ameture/beginner_ programmers among you who are planning to buy a new computer or to switch to a new OS.

-_Also, I would like to specially mention once again that the comments that I make on an OS are just my opinions and is not intended to defame or abase a Person, Team, Product or an Organisation._
+_I would like to explicitly mention once again through this article that I'm trying to just express my opinions of the subject and does not intend to abuse, abase, belittle (or any of their synonyms) any Person, Team, Product or an Organisation._

 ## Why am I Penning this down?
 Or maybe 'Key'-ing this down ??

-It's been long since I had a longing for writing something down, even by my own standards, about around 2 months.
-It definitely hasn't been because of running out of topics, infact I have about 3-4 articles left incomplete and about half-a-dozen in the pipeline that I haven't started yet.
+It's been long since I had a longing for writing something down, about around 2 months.
+It is really long even by my own standards.
+It definitely wasn't because of me running out of topics, on the contrary I have about 3-4 articles left incomplete and about half-a-dozen in the pipeline that I haven't even started yet.
 I haven't had the mood of writing something down during this while.
 Until now I attributed that to the changes taking place in my life but now I ain't sure.
-And just a while ago, a thought struck me that, It is since then when I started using my Organisation laptop that this had been happening...
+And just a while ago, a thought struck me that, It is since then when I started using my office laptop running on _Windows 10_ that this has been happening... and I sincerely think, the OS has some effect on me.
+So, let's see...

-Therefore, here I come, with this article with the aforementioned thought, sharing purely __my opinions__ on the Operating Systems and their versions that I have worked with.

 ## Operating systems, Versions & My Acquaintences